-Asking your subscribers to physically add you to the Primary tab is the only way you can ensure that your emails end up in their Primary inbox.
-You'll need to request that they click the “Labels” icon found at the top of Gmail and uncheck the Promotions box to transfer the email from the Promotions folder to the Primary one.
+Asking your subscribers to add you to the Primary tab physically is the only way you can ensure that your emails end up in their Primary inbox.
+Request that they click the “Labels” icon at the top of Gmail and uncheck the Promotions box to transfer the email from the Promotions folder to the Primary one.

 Personalizing marketing emails shows that you genuinely care about your subscribers, and it improves open rates and lead conversion.
 Doing this is more straightforward than you’d think.
 Here are some tips to keep in mind:

-Promotional emails often cram sales graphics, product pictures and other images into a single email.
-Perhaps these pictures may grab the attention of subscribers, but they may be a reason why your emails are sent to the Gmail Promotions tab.
+Promotional emails often cram sales graphics, product pictures and other images into one email.
+These pictures may grab the attention of subscribers, but they may also be why your emails are sent to the Gmail Promotions tab.

-Promotional emails tend to contain quite a few links, links that may direct consumers to your website’s homepage, landing pages, blogs and social media accounts.
-Limit yourself to two or three links max.
-Keep in mind that the "Unsubscribe" button counts as a link as well.
+Promotional emails tend to contain several links that may direct consumers to your website’s homepage, landing pages, blogs and social media accounts.
+Limit yourself to two or three links max to prevent your email from getting flagged and diverted to Gmail’s Promotions tab.
+Remember that the Unsubscribe button also counts as a link.

 Gmail knows the difference between personal and business email addresses.
-Send your emails using a personal email address, rather than your business’s email address.
+Send your emails using a personal email address rather than your business’s email address.
 For example, use firstname.lastname@example.org instead of email@example.com.

-When it comes to promotional and marketing emails, sending an automated blast may seem efficient, but it’s actually counterproductive.
-It's this type of impersonalized mass outreach that lands your efforts in the Promotions folder, where they’re likely not to be read.
+Sending an automated promotional or marketing email blast may seem efficient, but it’s counterproductive.
+This type of impersonalized mass outreach lands your efforts in the Promotions folder, where they’re likely not to be read.